xiusic/Rubric-RM/README.md

 Note: the first two differ in system prompt (no need to do COT rubrics for sft model), and the final one substitutes all the `<im_start>` and `<im_end>` tokens inside the dataset with `<|begin_of_text|>` and `<|end_of_text|>` respectively.

+Reward functions that we use are implemented by the following two files

+- `train/OpenRLHF/reward_function_flexible.py`
+- `train/OpenRLHF/custom_reward_function.py`

+Note that the first one is preferred after experiments.